World Cup in London: Uruguay

 The event wasn't as big a family affair as the Colombia match I watched - it being organised by students, I guess - but there was a little baby there, playing a little football and mildly oblivious the sport on the screen.

-There was definitely a man with a plan, a guy in charge - he had a vuvuzuela and he wasn't afraid to use it.
+There was definitely a man with a plan, a guy in charge - he had that vuvuzuela and he wasn't afraid to use it.

 With the match limping to the draw, the Iran fans kept on singing, happily accepting the score.
 They certainly made watching the match more memorable.